igzebedze/trackmyplugins/README.md

  - sqlite3 database with dates and #downloads for each plugin
  - simple flask script that serves the data via json API

-see it live at XXX
+see it live at http://ceo.io/zemanta/downloads/

 to install:
  - clone this repository somewhere where you will be able to access it online